damartripamungkas/botdexdamar/README.md

 # Information
 - language : javascript
 - framework : nodejs
-- type transaction : only legacy for now
 - open source : no
 - compiled : yes
+- support device : windows, linux, macos

 # Question
 1. is there a monthly fee? no, you only pay once.